The Virginia Education Foundation's mission is

 VEF

-of children's educational activity workbooks
+donated $3,500 of children's educational

-to Madison Primary, a Title I school,
+Primary, a Title I school, to support

 their reading and literacy programs